Theod00re/app.nasjm.com/README.md

 - Summarize semesterly notes for new students.
 - Join classes/streams and record key-points in students absence.
 - Source external resources and include in notes.

+### Guide
+- Releases
+- Tutorial
+- Beta
+- NSS - Smp Update
+- Summ {The machine Learning components of NAS to identify key-points}

+## Releases (The Latest)
+Note: only 2 releases will be shown here, full releases are available at www.nasjm.com/dev/releases (dead)

+#### v0.0.0 Idea
+> The idea, not a build or developing product.